xcapri/sebatch/README.md

 # Sebatch

-> Sebatch (batching scan) is made for those who like to multitask.
-One cigarette 🚬, and wait scans done!**
+> Sebatch (*Batch*ing *s*can *e*ngine)is made for those who like to multitask.
+One cigarette 🚬, and wait scans done!

-The 'oneliner runner' tool lets you run multiple security scans in parallel across multiple domains.
-Perfect for security researchers, penetration testers, and bug hunters who want to maximize their scanning efficiency.
-It's actually a more managed development of oneliner.
-So just enter your flagship oneliner as the scan workflow config and run scans in parallel.
+Sebatch is a streamlined evolution of the classic oneliner tool, designed to run multiple security scans in parallel across many domains.
+Ideal for security researchers, pentesters, and bug hunters who want efficient, configurable, and parallelized scanning.
+Just plug in your favorite oneliner as a scan workflow — and go!

 ## 🚀 Features

 - **Parallel Processing**: Run multiple domains, parallel steps in a workflow, and workflows simultaneously with customizable convergence configurations.
-- **YAML Configuration**: Easy-to-write scan workflows with flexible command templating
+- **YAML Configuration**: Easy to write with flexible command templates, as well as workflow visualization through diagrams.
 - **Smart Skipping**: Automatically skips steps with existing results (by default) for efficiency
-- **Selective Re-scan**: Use `-rs STEP_NAME` to re-run specific steps and all steps after them
-- **Force Re-scan**: Use `-rs` flag to re-run all steps regardless of existing results
+- **Re-scan**: Automatic rescan by spesific step or all step.
 - **Real-time Progress**: Live status updates during scanning with unique scan ID tracking
 - **Organized Output**: Automatic directory structure with date-based naming and category organization
 - **Advanced Log Management**: Built-in log reader, log clearing, and scan ID filtering capabilities